-The QF Social Enterprise Fellowship Program provides DU graduate students with the knowledge and experience they need to work with successful social enterprises.
+The Barton Institute’s CiviCO Social Enterprise Fellowship Program provides DU graduate students with the knowledge and experience they need to work with successful social enterprises.

-Currently supported through a five-year arrangement with the QF Group, the fellowship program is an interdisciplinary opportunity for DU graduate and professional students to get real-world experience addressing social and economic challenges.
+Currently supported through a five-year arrangement with the CiviCO, the fellowship program is an interdisciplinary opportunity for DU graduate and professional students to get real-world experience addressing social and economic challenges.

 The program seeks to meet the following goals:

-- Develop a network of Social Enterprise Partners: community-based entities that work with students on meaningful projects to improve the lives of vulnerable people
+Develop a network of host organizations: community-based entities that work with students on meaningful projects to improve the lives of vulnerable people

-Twenty-three organizations applied to host teams of Social Enterprise Fellows from January through May of 2018, and the QF Social Enterprise Fellows selected six projects at five community organizations.
+Twenty-three organizations applied to host teams of Social Enterprise Fellows from January through May of 2019, and the 2018-19 CiviCO Social Enterprise Fellows selected six projects.

 Fellows will help Blue Star expand its work to communities throughout Colorado.